- 1 Introduction & benefits

 More information about hubs can be found here.

-A command is a set of one or more predefined actions that can either be performed by an administrator or as a result of a predefined trigger event.
+A command is a set of one or more actions that can either be performed by an administrator or as a result of a trigger.
 Some use cases for commands and triggers include:

 - Perform an action simultaneously on a number of doors, a door group, or a combination (e.g. block all doors in a section of the building to achieve a "lockdown").